ricsonc/large_scale_structure/README.md

 Options: preface these with --

-filename : string
+filename : string <br />
-the directory to which the ouput will be saved defaults to current directory
+the directory to which the ouput will be saved <br />
+defaults to current directory

-density : double
+density : double <br />
-the density of the universe
+the density of the universe <br />
 defaults to 1E-26 kg*m^-2

-size : double
+size : double <br />
-the size (diameter) of the universe in m defaults to 2E+24 m
+the size (diameter) of the universe in m <br />
+defaults to 2E+24 m

-plummer : double
+plummer : double <br />
-a smoothing parameter used to prevent singularities defaults to 5E+21 m
+a smoothing parameter used to prevent singularities <br />
+defaults to 5E+21 m

-gravity: double
+gravity: double <br />
-the gravitational constant
+the gravitational constant <br />
 defaults to 6.67E-11 m^3*kg^-1*s^-2

-hubble: double
+hubble: double <br />
-the hubble constant used to calculate metric expansion defaults to 2.25E-18 s^-1
+the hubble constant used to calculate metric expansion <br />
+defaults to 2.25E-18 s^-1

-damping: double
+damping: double <br />
-a stability parameter used to maintain constant energy defaults to 1E-17 s^-1
+a stability parameter used to maintain constant energy <br />
+defaults to 1E-17 s^-1

-simtime: double
+simtime: double <br />
-amount of simulation time to run for defaults to 5E+17 s
+amount of simulation time to run for <br />
+defaults to 5E+17 s

-timestep: double
+timestep: double <br />
-amount of time per timestep
+amount of time per timestep <br />
 defaults to 1E+14 s

-quadtree_ratio: double
+quadtree_ratio: double <br />
-a parameter which controls the degree of accuracy defaults to 3.0
+a parameter which controls the degree of accuracy <br />
+defaults to 3.0

-mesh_resolution : int
+mesh_resolution : int <br />
-a parameter which controls the degree of accuracy defaults to 4096
+a parameter which controls the degree of accuracy <br />
+defaults to 4096

-periodic_tilings : int
+periodic_tilings : int <br />
-a parameter which controls the degree of accuracy defaults to 31
+a parameter which controls the degree of accuracy <br />
+defaults to 31

-mesh_limits : int
+mesh_limits : int <br />
-a parameter which determines whether the mesh is used for each body defaults to 64
+a parameter which determines whether the mesh is used for each body <br />
+defaults to 64

-bodies : int
+bodies : int <br />
-the number of gravitational bodies to simulate defaults to 2^20 = 1048576
+the number of gravitational bodies to simulate <br />
+defaults to 2^20 = 1048576

-draw_size : int
+draw_size : int <br />
-dimensions of the ouput image in pixels defaults to 4096
+dimensions of the ouput image in pixels <br />
+defaults to 4096

-displacement : double
+displacement : double <br />
-degree of uniformity in the initial conditions defaults to 0.2
+degree of uniformity in the initial conditions <br />
+defaults to 0.2

-init_velocity : double
+init_velocity : double <br />
-initial random velocity given to bodies defaults to 5E+4
+initial random velocity given to bodies <br />
+defaults to 5E+4

-verbose : int
+verbose : int <br />
-indicates the degree of verbosity defaults to 1
+indicates the degree of verbosity <br />
+defaults to 1